 Specific pest lists of commodities can be useful in the context of cultural practices or to provide general data in the absence of general surveillance.
 Commodity-specific surveillance may also be useful to provide information to requesting countries to facilitate their PRAs.

-According to ISPM 6, commodity-specific survey sites should be selected by the following parameters:
+Commodity-specific survey sites should be selected by the following parameters:

 geographic distribution of production areas and their size